 - Use at least SPF 15 when spending time outdoors.
-Apply frequently, especially after swimming, sweating or toweling off.
+Apply every two hours, especially after swimming, sweating or toweling off.
 Try to avoid the midday hours when the sun is most intense and use clothing, a wide-brimmed hat and sunglasses that block UVA and UVB rays to prevent sunburns.
 Infants should be kept out of the sun entirely.

-- Avoid spending time outdoors in the early morning and early evening hours when insects are most active, and use an insect repellant with 20 percent DEET.
+- Avoid spending time outdoors in the early morning and early evening hours when insects are most active, and use an insect repellant with 10 to 30 percent DEET on kids 2 months and older.
 To prevent tick bites, avoid tall grass and piles of leaves.
 If you cannot do that, wear long-sleeved shirts and tuck the ends of pants into socks.
 Always check your child’s head, back, armpits and ears for ticks after playing outside.
 Do not use insect repellants on infants – use mosquito netting to prevent insect bites.

 - Remember “leaves of three, let it be” to prevent exposure to poison ivy, poison oak and poison sumac.
 If your child is exposed to the plants, wash immediately with soap and water and wash his or her clothes in warm water.
 If your child contracts a rash, calamine lotion and hydrocortisone cream can help with the persistent itching.
 If those treatments don’t work, or your child has a rash on his or her face, contact your child’s pediatrician.